WaseemAlkurdi/MU_sm8150pkg_Tutorial/3_Build_instructions.md

 (SurfaceDuo) $ mkdir -p Platforms/SurfaceDuoPkg/CustomizedBinaries/OnePlus/Guacamole_7_Pro
 ```

-Now, move the firmware files we extracted with 7-Zip to the folder we just created, keeping in mind the correct paths:
+Now, move the firmware binaries we extracted with 7-Zip to the folder we just created, keeping in mind the correct paths:

 ```bash
 (SurfaceDuo) $ mv /path/to/needed/files/* Platforms/SurfaceDuoPkg/CustomizedBinaries/OnePlus/Guacamole_7_Pro
 ```

-## Step 4: Configure the build system to process the firmware files for your device:
+## Step 4: Configure the build system to process the firmware binaries for your device:

 We will now need to inform the build system of these files.
-The files `DXE0.inc` through `DXE3.inc` tell the build system about the locations of these firmware files for each separate device.
+The files `DXE0.inc` through `DXE3.inc` tell the build system about the locations of these firmware binaries for each separate device.
 So, we will make a copy of one of these files and modify it with the correct paths for our own files.

 Let's copy it as follows: